UW police seek felony assault charge against alleged shooter during Milo Yiannopoulos speech

 The firearm and the phone were seized.
 Court documents indicated the cellphone was wiped clean of data.

-Dukes was identified in the search-warrant affidavit as a computer-security engineer and Industrial Workers of the World organizer.
-He suffered life-threatening injuries, underwent surgery at Harborview Medical Center and has been released.
+Dukes was identified in the search-warrant affidavit.
+He is a computer-security engineer and Industrial Workers of the World organizer.

+Dukes suffered life-threatening injuries, underwent surgery at Harborview Medical Center and has been released.

 Dukes has said he does not want his assailant punished, and his attorney has said he is interested in “restorative justice” through communicating with the shooter.